Uncle Albert/Admiral Halsey

 "Uncle Albert/Admiral Halsey" is a song by Paul and Linda McCartney from the album Ram.
 Released in the United States as a single on 2 August 1971, it reached number one on the Billboard Hot 100 on 4 September 1971, making it the first of a string of post-Beatles, Paul McCartney-penned singles to top the US pop chart during the 1970s and 1980s.
 Billboard ranked the song as number 22 on its Top Pop Singles of 1971 year-end chart.
-It became McCartney's first gold record after the breakup of the Beatles.
+It became McCartney's first gold record after the break-up of the Beatles.